-From what we know now, every month, there are around 800 million monthly users on the platform since July of 2020.
+Now, in 2023, every month, there are around 1.2 billion monthly users on the platform.
 Even in the Google Play and Apple Store, you’re going to see that it’s one of the most popular apps on the market.
 It even became more popular during the COVID-19 outbreak and lockdown while users were trying to fill their time with different activities.

 These users spend around 52 minutes a day (on average).
 Considering that you have exactly 60 seconds for a full video (but many TikToks are much shorter than that), you can scroll through a gigantic amount of content.